 Here are a couple of images from the past and present from a little closer.
 The old-timey image is from a parade.
 The trees in the right foreground of my image hide Rosa Parks Circle.
 The sign on the Herpolsheimer’s building says “Wurzburg’s” on it.
 Wurzburg’s purchased, remodeled, and took over Herpolsheimer’s when the latter moved to its new location at the corner of Monroe and Division in the early 1950s.

 And in a final comparison–a shot of Herpolsheimer’s and two of the present-day look of the street with Grand Rapids Art Museum and a bit of the park on the right.
-As noted above, the postcard is part of a collection in the Calvin University archives, purchased this summer.
+As noted above, the postcard is part of a collection in the Heritage Hall archives at Calvin University, purchased this summer.

 Rephotographing Grand Rapids is not something I plan I do on this blog every week.
 But I expect to do one of these little projects once a month or so.
 The last two images, then, are more what I normally do.
 They’re reflections in the window of the art museum’s shop.
 It’s little like I imagine a person looking into a Herpolsheimer’s display window to shop.